Ravine Gardens State Park

 We have reached the end of our azalea season.
 Check back next February for the next bloom season!

 Loop Drive Closure

-THE LOOP IS CLOSED TO VEHICLE TRAFFIC.
-VISITORS WILL HAVE TO PARK AND WALK INTO THE PARK.
-VISITORS CAN STILL PARK AT THE CIVIC CENTER, YOU WILL JUST HAVE TO WALK BEYOND THAT POINT.
+The loop is closed to vehicle traffic.
+Visitors will have to park and walk into the park.
+Visitors can still park at the civic center, however you will have to walk beyond that point.
 Due to erosion issues, the drive will remain closed to vehicles for the foreseeable future.
-The park drive and the interior trails are now open to pedestrians during regular park operating hours.
-Please remember that you are entering a hurricane disturbed area.
+The park drive and the interior trails are open to pedestrians during regular park operating hours.
 Potential hazards include falling trees and limbs, blocked routes, eroded trails and unstable and uneven surfaces.

 Welcome to Ravine Gardens State Park

 Ravine Gardens State Park is one of the nine New Deal-era state parks in Florida.
 The park has two ravines up to 120 feet deep with steep banks at 45 degree angles.

 Unlike common gullies, trenches or sinkholes caused by temporary flooding, the steephead ravines are a permanent feature with a spring-fed creek that never dries up, called Whitewater Branch.
 The underground water bubbling up cuts into the bank and carries the sand and soil downstream to the St. Johns River.
 Over thousands of years the ravines have widened and deepened to what you see today.
 In 1933, the ravines were transformed into a dramatic garden by the federal Works Progress Administration.
 Some of the original landscaping still exists as formal gardens and a unique system of trails.
 A 1.8-mile paved road winds around the ravines, offering visitors dramatic views.